danielvial/clusteringPpr/README.md

 highPrecisionEstimate({'Slashdot0902'},50,0.2,1,10);
 singlePairComparison({'Slashdot0902'},0.2,2e-3,12.2e-3,4.2e-3,7,17);
 ```
 from the main directory will test the Section 4 algorithms for 50 source/target pairs.
-Here the input parameters are those used in our experiments (see preprint Table 2).
+Here the algorithmic parameters are those used in our experiments (see preprint Table 2).
 Runtime/accuracy results can be viewed by typing
 ```
 load results/Slashdot0902_spc.mat;
 disp(mean(error(:,:,1),2)');